deepjavalibrary/djl/examples/docs/stable_diffusion.md

 ## Conversion script

-Use the below script to get the exported model
+Use the below script to export the model:

 ```python
 from diffusers import EulerDiscreteScheduler, UNet2DConditionModel, AutoencoderKL